Healing periodontitis/gingivitis with ascorbic acid?

 Periodontal disease and vitamin C

-Available anecdotal evidence and a number of scientific research studies suggest that people afflicted with gum disease might wish to try one of the simplest and cheapest DIY therapies available - increasing your vitamin C intake, even massively.
+Available anecdotal evidence (as well as a number of research studies) suggest that people afflicted with gum disease might wish to try one of the simplest and cheapest DIY therapies available - increasing your vitamin C intake, even massively.

 Gum disease and vitamin C: impressive testimonials